stephan-hof/pyrocksdb/docs/api/database.rst

     .. py:method:: seek(key)

-        :param string key: Position at the first key in the source that at or past
+        :param bytes key: Position at the first key in the source that at or past

     Methods to support the python iterator protocol